Neck Pain Treatment in Frisco, TX

 We have to get the pressure off the nerve.
 Using Gonstead, we can adjust the area gently, without twisting.
 The faster we do that, the faster we restore normal movement.
 Some patients feel relief immediately, even after not being able to move their neck at all, with typically about a 50% or more range of motion.
 Other, more severe issues may take longer to resolve.

-Before any adjustment is made, the first step is to take an X-ray to see which bone needs to be adjusted, and what caused the problem, so we know which way to move it.
+Before any adjustment is made, the first step is to take an X-ray to see which bone needs to be adjusted and what caused the problem, so we know which way to move it.

 We had a patient come in with a crick in their neck for months, causing them to lock up.
 None of the medicine or muscle relaxers they had taken worked.
 After their week one adjustment, they saw a slight improvement.
 By week two, improvement was up to 80%.
-With continued care, they’re now back to normal range of motion.
+With continued care, they’re now back to the normal range of motion.

 What Other Things Can I Do to Address My Neck Pain?